Lynne Agee: Early life and education

 On October 7, 1948, Agee was born in Roanoke, Virginia.
 Agee was on the tennis, basketball and other sports teams at William Fleming High School.
-For her post-secondary education throughout the 1970s and 1980s, Agee went to Longwood College and Radford University.
+For her post-secondary education throughout the 1960s, 1970s, and 1980s, Agee went to Longwood College (bachelor's, 1971) and Radford University (master's, 1981).
 During her education, Agee studied physical education and educational administration for her degrees.

 Career

 From 1971 to 1978, Agee started her basketball coaching experience with William Fleming.
 At the high school, Agee had 94 wins and 16 losses.
 While in charge of the sports held at William Fleming, Agee also taught tennis and volleyball as a coach.
 After leaving for Roanoke College in 1978, Agee coached the Roanoke Lady Maroons until 1981.
 During her 46 wins and 23 losses with Roanoke, Agee and her team reached the first round of the 1981 AIAW women's basketball tournament for Division III.

 With the University of North Carolina-Greensboro, Agee joined the UNC Greensboro Spartans women's basketball team as their coach in 1981.
-As a NCAA Division III college, Agee and her team were defeated in the final of the 1982 NCAA Division III women's basketball tournament by Elizabethtown College.
+As an NCAA Division III college, Agee and her team were defeated in the final of the 1982 NCAA Division III women's basketball tournament by Elizabethtown College.
 In 1984, she was in the top five for most Division III wins by coaches who were currently in charge of women's basketball teams.
 After the college's debut to NCAA Division II in 1988, Agee and the Spartans played at the 1991 NCAA Division II women's basketball tournament.
 In their only Division II tournament, the Spartans reached the regional finals.

 In 1991, the Spartans became joined the NCAA Division I with Agee as their head coach.
 During her tenure, the Spartans played in the first round of the 2002 Women's National Invitation Tournament during the postseason.
 After winning her 600th overall college basketball game in February 2011, Agee had 556 wins and 311 losses with UNC Greensboro when she left the school the following month.
 With her combined totals at Roanoke and UNC Greensboro, Agee ended her college basketball career in March 2011 with 602 wins and 334 losses.

 Outside of her basketball coach tenure, Agee was coach of the men's and women's tennis team for UNC Greensboro during the early 1980s.
 During her tennis career, Agee and UNC Greensboro were second at the 1983 NCAA Women's Division III Tennis Championship.
-She was a member of a executive group in 1984 that replaced the basketball used in women's basketball games held by the NCAA.
+She was a member of an executive group in 1984 that replaced the basketball used in women's basketball games held by the NCAA.
 For UNC Greensboro, Agee also became an athletic director assistant for the university in 1984.
 During the 1990s, Agee continued to work in her athletic director position for UNC Greensboro while also working as an administrator for the university's athletics department.